Why Am I Biting My Tongue in My Sleep?

 disease or illness.
 Working with your dentist and/or doctor can help you determine if the habitual injuries are due to something like bruxism, epilepsy, or sleep apnea.
 What are the statistics of each?

-What damage can occur from tongue biting?
+What damage can occur from excessive tongue biting?

 1. Visible marks and/or scars along the lateral borders (sides) ofyour tongue that’s